angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

 ![Blockchain](../assets/images/smart-contracts/launchpresso-h5iazR-wljU-unsplash.jpg)
 > Photo by Launchpresso on Unsplash

-Smart contracts are a new way to address the problem of digitization without any central points of failure, built on top of blockchain.
+Smart contracts are a new way to address the problem of digitization.
+Built on top of blockchain, they offer automation, without any central points of failure.

-Let's unpack this "heavy" definition into more understandable concepts
+Let's unpack this "heavy" definition into more understandable concepts.

 ## Blockchain

-At its core a blockchain is a distributed data storage And by distributed we mean from a few computers in a data center to many thousands across the globe Public blockchains allow any computer to connect and become part of them Private blockchains allow only a preselected set
+At its core a blockchain is a distributed data storage.
+"Distributed" means from a few computers in a data center to many thousands across the globe.
+Public blockchains allow any computer to connect and become part of them.
+Private blockchains allow only a preselected set of servers.

 <div
     style="width: 640px; height: 480px; margin: 10px; position: relative;">